randombullet321/CSWG/README.md

 On key comment please use your [ISO 3166 Alpha-3 country code](https://www.iban.com/country-codes) and your LAST.FIRST INITIAL

-For example Albert Wu from the USA would be "USA.WU.A"
+For example John Doe from the USA would be "USA.DOE.J"

 Finally create strong password for your passphrase.
 If you lose this password, you will no longer be able to access your server.